 A chronology of key events:

-1918 - After the collapse of the Austro-Hungarian empire, Slovenia joins the Kingdom of Serbs, Croats and Slovenes.
+1918 - After the collapse of the Austro-Hungarian empire, Slovenia joins the Kingdom of Serbs, Croats and Slovenes, later renamed Yugoslavia.

 1941 - Slovenia is occupied by Nazi Germany and Italy during World War II.

-1945 - At the end of the war, Slovenia becomes a constituent republic of socialist Yugoslavia.
+1945 - Slovenia becomes a constituent republic of socialist Yugoslavia.

 1990 - First multi-party elections.
 Milan Kucan becomes president.
 Overwhelming majority of Slovenes vote for independence in a referendum.

 1991 - Slovenia, along with Croatia, declares its independence.
 The Yugoslav federal army intervenes.
 Slovene forces defend the country.
-About 100 people killed.
-The EU brokers a ceasefire.
-The Yugoslav army withdraws.
+The EU brokers a ceasefire and the Yugoslav army withdraws.

-1992 - The EU recognises Slovenia's independence, followed by the US.
-Slovenia joins the United Nations.
+1992 - The EU and US recognise Slovenia's independence, and it joins the United Nations.
 First parliamentary and presidential elections in the newly independent country.
 Milan Kucan re-elected president.
 Janez Drnovsek becomes prime minister.

 2002 December - Prime Minister Janez Drnovsek wins presidential elections.